nickg/nvc/README.md

 ### Vendor Libraries

 NVC provides scripts to compile the simulation libraries of common FPGA vendors.
-Use `./tools/build-xilinx.rb` for Xilinx ISE and `./tools/build-altera.rb` for Altera Quartus.
+ * For Xilinx ISE use `./tools/build-xilinx.rb`
+ * For Altera Quartus use `./tools/build-altera.rb`
 The libraries will be installed under `~/.nvc/lib`.